ezeslucky/deployit/CONTRIBUTING.md

 ## Setup

-Before you start, please make the clone based on the `canary` branch, since the `main` branch is the source of truth and should always reflect the latest stable release, also the PRs will be merged to the `canary` branch.
+Before you start, please make the clone based on the `candly` branch, since the `main` branch is the source of truth and should always reflect the latest stable release, also the PRs will be merged to the `candly` branch.

 We use Node v20.16.0 and recommend this specific version.
 If you have nvm installed, you can run `nvm install 20.16.0 && nvm use` in the root directory.